Loick-Auzureau/R507/README.md

 - The FastAPI application entry point is `serveur/main.py`.
 - Models live in `models/` and follow SQLModel patterns.
 - Actions scripts can be added under `serveur/actions/` and referenced from the API.

+## Contributing
+If you want to contribute, please open an issue or a pull request.
+Add tests or update existing ones in `bruno/tests-app/` when relevant.

+## License
+Add a license file to the repository and update this section.

+---

+If you want, I can tweak the README (project name, license, or add examples).
+Tell me what to change.